 - Click Save Changes.

-Before AuthPoint can receive authentication requests from Zoom, you must specify the Zoom client as a SAML resource in AuthPoint.
-You must also assign the Zoom resource to the user group that will authenticate through Zoom.
+Before AuthPoint can receive authentication requests from Zoom, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Zoom resource to determine which users can authenticate and log in to Zoom and which authentication methods they can use (Push, QR code, and OTP).

 Add a Zoom Resource in AuthPoint